mckenzies125/sentiment-classification/README.md

 This project originated from an assignment for **DS-GA 1011 at New York University**.
 The assignment specification and supporting infrastructure were provided by the course staff.

-The implementation contained in `models.py` is my work.
+The implementation included in this repositorym, contained in `models.py`, is my work.